How to Calculate WACC in Excel (with Easy Steps)

 Step 8: Interpret Outcome

 • In the example shown above, the WACC is 31.42%.
-We didn’t put any expected return on the business.
-Say, if the expected return is 15%, then we could say that the business is losing money at (31.42%-15%) or at a 16.42% rate.
-This venture is, therefore, more volatile for investment.
+While we didn’t add it, suppose the expected return is 15%.
+That means the business is losing money at a 16.42% rate (31.42%-15%).
+That makes this venture more volatile for investment.

-• The calculations seem pretty straightforward when all the parameters are in the sheet.
-But the reality is that determining parameters like equity, and debt is pretty difficult because they are being reported for various reasons on various occasion
+• The calculations seem pretty straightforward when all the numbers are entered into a worksheet, but the reality is that determining parameters like Equity and Debt is difficult.

-• WACC also assumes that the investing in the company, or the capital, will flow in the same way throughout the year.
-But this isn’t possible actually in most cases.
+• WACC also assumes that the investment in the company, or the capital, will remain the same throughout the year, but this isn’t actually possible in most cases.

 Download Practice Workbook